RobbyBigwood/ExampleProject2Parser/ReadMe.md

 ## Run the program

-to run the program please do these two commands
+ to test the program please do these two commands

 javac -cp ".\junit.jar;." *.java

 java -jar .\junit.jar execute -cp . --scan-classpath .

-# alternatively
+alternatively to run the program

 java Main (filename)